cdubz/legal-copy-histories/histories/Garmin/Privacy Policy for Garmin Pay.md

 Retention of Personal Data
 ==========================

 We will retain your personal data as long as your Garmin account is considered to be active or, in the case of Garmin Pay users with third-party devices, until you or the data controller request deletion of your Garmin Pay wallet.
-In addition, see below under “Your Rights” for a description of your right of erasure.
+In addition, see below under ��Your Rights” for a description of your right of erasure.

 Data Controller and Data Protection Officer
 ===========================================